trernghwhuare/network-analysis-package/ANALYSIS_WORKFLOW.md

 ## Overview

-This document provides instructions for using the analysis tools in the analysis.py script.
-The analysis workflow includes generating visualizations of network connection data.
+This document provides instructions for using the analysis tools in the analysis.py script and the connection ratio analysis tools.
+The analysis workflow includes generating visualizations of network connection data and analyzing E/I ratios.

 ## Available Analysis Tools